zhubonan/aiida-castep/docs/source/user_guide/outputs.rst

 --------------

 A ``<seed>.castep`` file is always written by CASTEP with human readable information.
-This pulgin trys to parser as much useful information as we can as possible.
+This plugin try to parser as much useful information as we can as possible.
 At the moment, the parser only supports verbosity level ``iprint = 1``.
 For geometric optimizations, a ``<seed>.geom`` files will also be written containing atomic configuration of each iteration and often has higher precision than those in